-When you have a new SaaS company, one of the biggest aspirations that you have is to reach the 1,000 paying customer milestone.
+When you have a new SaaS company, one of the biggest aspirations that you have is to reach the milestone of 1,000 paying SaaS customers.

 Often, the most effective way to grow a new SaaS company is to embrace the power of content.
-Content is more than just writing a blog post and hoping that it does well, it needs to be part a well-thought out plan aimed at helping you achieve your desired goal of 1,000 paying customers.
+Content is more than just writing a blog post and hoping that it does well, it needs to be part of a well-thought-out plan aimed at helping you achieve your desired goal of 1,000 paying customers.

 Let’s go through how content can help you get your first 1,000 paying SaaS customers and then browse some other great SaaS growth tactics.